bolrog/d2dx/README.md

 - FXAA implementation by Timothy Lottes.
 (This software contains source code provided by NVIDIA Corporation.)

 ## Release history

+### 0.99.430
+  - Add experimental motion prediction ("smooth movement") feature.
+This gives actual in-game fps above 25.
+It is a work in progress, see the Wiki page (https://github.com/bolrog/d2dx/wiki/Motion-Prediction) for info on how to enable it.

 ### 0.99.429
   - Fix AA being applied on merc portraits, and on text (again).